 Mr. Aasen earned his master of business administration from Old Dominion University and his bachelor of science in electrical engineering from North Carolina State University.

-Marian Anderfuren is Vice President for Communications and Enrollment Management, which comprises marketing, public relations, social media, web communications, alumni, events, and recruiting.
+Marian Anderfuren is Vice President for Marketing and Communications, which comprises marketing, public relations, social media, web communications, alumni, and events.

 After more than 30 years as a newspaper editor, mostly at The Virginian-Pilot in Norfolk, she embarked on a new career path in 2008 as Director of Media Relations for the University of Virginia’s Office of Public Affairs in Charlottesville.